arhohuttunen/starter-academic/content/post/spring-boot-datajpatest/index.md

 There are other tools as well, like [Database Rider](https://github.com/database-rider/database-rider).
 This tool utilizes DBUnit, which uses datasets to put the database into a known state.
 Database Rider allows the datasets to be written in XML, JSON, or YAML.

-Database Rider is an excellent alternative if we don't want to use transactions in our tests because it also allows cleaning up the database before a test.
+Database Rider is an excellent alternative if we don't want to make our tests transactional because it also allows cleaning up the database before a test.

 ## Verify Constraints